Connect with others who understand.

 What Causes Wild-Type Amyloidosis?

-Wild-Type vs. Hereditary ATTR Amyloidosis
+Wild-Type vs. Hereditary Amyloidosis

 Wild-Type Amyloidosis Symptoms

-• Dizziness
+• Dizziness or lightheadedness

-• Shortness of breath
+• Shortness of breath, especially during activity

-• Swelling in the legs
+• Swelling in the legs or ankles

-• Atrial fibrillation or arrhythmia (irregular heartbeat)
+• Atrial fibrillation or other arrhythmias (irregular heartbeats)

 Diagnosing Wild-Type Amyloidosis